-Health information managers work throughout the health care field, maintaining accurate and safe records of patient information, research data and more.
-Learn about master's degree programs and voluntary certification.
+Master's degrees in health information management can prepare you to work in the health care industry to maintain records of patient information, research data and more.
+Read on to learn about program curriculum, prerequisites, online availability and voluntary certification options for graduates.
 Schools offering Electronic Medical Records degrees can also be found in these popular choices.

 What Courses Will I Take For a Master's Degree in Health Information Management?

 In a master's program in health information management, you will learn the techniques used to manage the data used in the health care industry.
 This primarily includes patient records, which must be kept both secure and accessible.
 Your coursework will include training in a variety of record-keeping systems, with an emphasis on computer-based tools and software.
 Other topics you may study include legal issues in health care, medical terminology and health records coding.

 |Curriculum||Data management techniques, medical terminology, legal issues in health care|